Workshop on Guiding Learners to Higher Levels of Proficiency

-Featuring Lectures by Dr. Charles Sanft and Dr. Mark E. Byington on "Communication and Cooperation in Early Imperial China" and "The Unapproachable History of Ancient Korea"
+On March 5, 2015, CICO co-hosted a mini-symposium on ancient China and Korea, which featured lectures by Dr. Charles Sanft and Dr. Mark E. Byington on "Communication and Cooperation in Early Imperial China" and "The Unapproachable History of Ancient Korea."

-Sponsored by the Academy of Korean Studies Grant, Asian and Asian American Studies Department, the History Department, and the Confucius Institute of Chinese Opera
+The symposium was sponsored by the Academy of Korean Studies Grant, Asian and Asian American Studies Department, the History Department, and the Confucius Institute of Chinese Opera.

 On April 24, 2014, Professor Xiaonan Deng of Peking University lectured on the women of the Inner Court Secretariat in the Song Dynasty and how they played a very important role in Chinese history.
 Attending students and professors were fascinated by her vivid presentation and knowledge about this interesting piece of the imperial culture of the Song.

 On April 8, 2014, Dr. Lening Liu of Columbia University came to Binghamton University to give an engaging and highly unique lecture on "What is the 'Future' of Chinese Language?"
 At Binghamton University, Dr. Liu discussed the evolution of Chinese language in general and its futurity in particular.
 Dr. Liu studied syntax and discourse grammar at the University of Florida.
 Currently, he is the Professor of East Asian Languages and Cultures at Columbia University and the director of its Chinese Language Program.
 Dr. Liu also serves as the Director of the Confucius Institute at Columbia University.